RodrigoTorrico/AM1_orbits/README.md

    This milestone discusses Arenstorf's periodic orbit and how to simulate it using numerical methods.

-La __estructura jerárquica__ del Milestone 7 puede apreciarse en la siguiente imagen:
+The __structure__ of Milestone 7 can be seen in the following image:
 <p align="center">
   <img src=".\EstructuraCodigo.jpg" alt="Descripción de la imagen">
 </p>